 Amid the current pandemic, the federal government is looking for opportunities to ease the financial strain of taxpayers.
 The Treasury Secretary, Steve Mnuchin, recently announced that the IRS would give filers an additional 90 days to file 2019 income tax returns and to pay any tax liability without penalties or interest charges.
 Not only will this apply to individuals, but it will also impact pass-through entities and small businesses.
 Corporate filers are being given the same extension.
-At Fricke & Associates, P.C., we want to help you understand this change and be prepared to take advantage for the extended date of July 15th.
+At Fricke & Associates, LLC, we want to help you understand this change and be prepared to take advantage for the extended date of July 15th.

 Most Important Things to Remember: